DanielBMarkham/Info-Ops/manuscript/chapter5.md

 **Structure** is how little pieces fit into bigger pieces.

-**Supplementals** are broad statements about both behavior and structure that cannot be resolved until you actually talking about specific structural pieces and behavior.
+**Supplementals** are broad statements about both behavior and structure that cannot be resolved until you are actually talking about specific structural pieces and behavior.

 Of course, there's always the parent-child relationship that we need to remember.